Container based

 Benefits

-• Container registries are already widely supported and used by anyone.
+- Container registries are already widely supported and used by anyone.

-• Reduce infrastructure drift, by pushing upgrades as single images, with atomic upgrades.
+- Reduce infrastructure drift, by pushing upgrades as single images, with atomic upgrades.

 If you are operating a Kubernetes cluster and deploying applications on top, chances are that you already have a container registry deployed somewhere and configured to store them or manage your infrastructure stack.
 By using container images, you can reuse the same infrastructure to propagate upgrades to the nodes and handle customizations.

-Container images can be extended after a build by using standard container building practices and seamlessly plug into your existing pipelines.
-Kairos allows to seamlessly upgrade to container images that are derived from other versions.
+Container images can be extended after a build by using standard container building practices and can seamlessly plug into your existing pipelines.
+Kairos allows you to seamlessly upgrade to container images that are derived from other versions.

 We believe that bringing rollbacks, or incremental patches upgrades increases the exposure to infrastructure drift.
 In opposition, immutable, single images are deployed to the nodes as they were apps - no more discrepancies in your nodes - no need of configuration management tools like Chef, Ansible, or alikes.